tarwn/lessthandot-hugo/blogs/content/posts/2012-12-13-features-enabled-that-are-not.md

 ## Installing everything by default

 Here I have mixed feelings myself about what to do.
-On one hand I don&#8217;t like to install SSAS or SSRS if there is no need for it, on the other hand I don&#8217;t feel like adding that stuff 6 months down the road if there is suddenly a need for it.
-If I do install it, I make sure it at least doesn&#8217;t run by default but it is disabled.
+On one hand I don't like to install SSAS or SSRS if there is no need for it, on the other hand I don't feel like adding that stuff 6 months down the road if there is suddenly a need for it.
+If I do install it, I make sure it at least doesn't run by default but it is disabled.
 There is no benefit in having SSAS, SSRS or SSIS running and using CPU cycles as well as RAM if nobody is using these services.
 If you do install it and nobody uses it, disable the services, you will have more RAM and CPU cycles for the SQL Server service available.

 That is all for day thirteen of the [SQL Advent 2012 series][1], come back tomorrow for the next one, you can also check out all the posts from last year here: [SQL Advent 2011 Recap][2]